-No, components that are not under instrument monitoring should use the average factors.
+No, components that are not under instrument or OGI monitoring should use the average factors with no additional credit applied.
 If a weekly physical inspection program is in place, a 30 percent emissions reduction credit can be applied to average emission factors.